 Everyone knows about peanut butter – but what about almond butter?
-Is this unique alternative to the world’s favorite spreadable legume better for your health, waistline, and diet?
+Is this alternative to the world’s favorite spreadable legume better for your health, waistline, and diet?
 That’s what many food enthusiasts are beginning to find out.

 However, though almond butter is beginning to gain more attention in the world of food and snacks, there’s still a lot of confusion surrounding this tasty treat.
 That’s why we’re going to give you the ultimate introduction to almond butter right here.

 Almond butter is a delicious way to take advantage of all the nutritional benefits of roasted almonds and natural almonds – without eating them handfuls at a time.
-Surprisingly, almonds are more closely related to the peach than the peanut in some cases, but they’re quickly emerging as a popular alternative in peanut-based meals.
+Surprisingly, almonds are more closely related to the peach than the peanut in some cases, but they’re quickly emerging as a popular alternative to peanut-based meals.

 Natural and organic almond butter began its rise to fame at the same time as many other alternative nut butter options appeared.
 To reduce their intake of fats, salt, sugar, and other unhealthy substances, people have been exploring everything from cashew butter to pecan butter.